 If only I could communicate with fewer words and with smooth confidence, like Clint Eastwood in his Spaghetti Westerns, I would have been a master at something.
 But somehow, I managed to always land on my feet and with more luck than I deserved.

 *Photographs from Iran are property and courtesy of Mr. Anderson (based on a real character), a world traveler and lover of the Middle East culture.
 They were taken in the late 1970s with the author and her family sometimes in tow. *The first photograph is the author and Scott's younger brother in Damghan with new friends.
 The second photograph is the author hiding behind her Mother shopping while at the local Bazaar.

-*This fictional story is based on actual events, written by The Stymied Optimist, a proud dyslexic.
+*This fictional story is based on actual events, written by The Stymied Optimist.
 Please make contact if you see any grammatical errors or an overall opinion.